-The guard had kept his word and returned to escort Caelius out.
-But Caelius stopped and asked if he could possibly speak with the judge again, just briefly before he left.
+The guard kept his word and returned to escort Caelius out.
+However, Caelius stopped and asked if he could speak with the judge again, just briefly, before he left.
 The guard reluctantly, but graciously escorted him back to the courthouse where Caelius was granted a few moments to speak with the judge.

 “Your honorable Apelles, thank you for granting me your audience one more time.
-I am asking…pleading…may I take the place of my wife.
-If you will pardon her…execute me instead.”
+I am asking–pleading–may I take the place of my wife–release her and execute me instead.”

 The judge looked shocked.
-Then sat back in his chair with arms folded, then a smirk coming across his face.
+Then sat back in his chair with arms folded, then a smirk came across his face.
 “Why would you want to do that?”